 5.3.1.
-The overarching objective to deliver this Vision is set out in the Solihull Draft Local Plan submission document as follows:
+The overarching objective to deliver this Vision is set out in the Solihull Local Plan:

 "To increase the number of authorised pitches for Gypsies and Travellers in the Borough in the most appropriate locations, to reduce the number of unauthorised developments and encampments and enable Gypsies and Travellers to access the services and facilities to meet their needs, whilst respecting the interests of the settled community."
-(Solihull Draft Local Plan -Submission Document September 2012).
+(Solihull Local Plan - December 2013).

 - 5.3.2.
-This will involve further sub-objectives to: - Identify sites that are available, suitable and achievable; - Allocate and grant planning permission for sufficient land and pitches to meet identified needs within Solihull Borough in the most appropriate locations; - Increase access to local services and facilities including health, education, fresh food and employment by allocating sites and pitches in the most suitable locations to enable this; - Ensure sites are of high quality design, safe and pleasant places to live; and - Provide clear guidance for making decisions on planning applications regarding Gypsy and Traveller sites - 5.3.3.
-The challenges, vision and objectives will ensure that this DPD contributes to the implementation of the
+This will involve further sub-objectives to: - Identify sites that are available, suitable and achievable; - Allocate and grant planning permission for sufficient land and pitches to meet identified needs within Solihull Borough, in the most appropriate locations; - Increase access to local services and facilities including health, education, fresh food and employment by allocating sites and pitches in the most suitable locations to enable this; - Ensure sites are of high quality design, safe and pleasant places to live; and - Provide clear guidance for making decisions on planning applications regarding Gypsy and Traveller sites - 5.3.3.
+The challenges, vision and objectives will ensure that this Plan contributes to the implementation of the Solihull Local Plan and the Sustainable Community Strategy for Solihull.